-Whether you’re looking for health insurance for yourself, your family, or your business, you can find the right plan in Seattle.
+Whether you’re looking for health insurance for individuals, families, or small business, you can find the right health insurance plan in Seattle, WA.
 The private market offers plenty of choices, with health insurance plans coming from the likes of Aetna, RegenceClark, Cigna, and Regence BS.
 You can also find plans from Lifewise and Group Health.
 HealthQuoteInfo can show you up to 50 health insurance plans right away.

 To take a closer look at these plans and determine the best one for yourself, use our search bar and enter your zip code.
 You’ll find all the plans available for your location.
 You can compare them to one another to see which plan suits you best.